spotify/spotify-json/doc/api.md

 is the size of the entire raw value up to and including the last character (i.e. `}` for a JSON object or `e` for the value `true`).
 When using a `raw_ref`, the `data()` points into the original data passed to the code so only use this type to decode if you can ensure that the data will outlive the `raw_ref`.
-When you need the decoded value to live even when the original JSON has been deleted, decode into an `std::string` or `std::vector` instead.
+If you need the decoded value to live even when the original JSON has been deleted, decode into a `std::string` or `std::vector` instead.

 This codec is useful as it allows you to defer the decoding of certain parts of your data when decoding.